OOP-Design/action-homework-DanielSchnabel/Written.md

 ## Exercise \#1
 What is the difference between a ```KeyListener``` and a ```KeyAdapter```?

+The KeyListener listens for keystokes, it generates a keyboard event whenever a key is pressed, released, or typed.
+KeyAdapter, on the other hand, is simply a convience method that creates empty keyPressed, keyReleased, and keyTyped methods that can be filled in as needed.
+This is becuase KeyListener requires all of these methods (even if they are blank) to operate, and KeyAdapter fills those in for the programmer.
+Implementing KeyAdapter instead of KeyListener simply saves a few lines of code in most cases.

 ## Exercise \#2
 What is the difference between a ```MouseListener``` and a ```MouseMotionListener```.